harfbuzz/boring-expansion-spec/avar2.md

 Use cases include:

-* warped variable font designspaces to reflect a designer’s intention accurately;
+* warped variable font designspaces to reflect a typeface designer’s intention accurately;
 * parametric fonts with intuitive control methods and a much reduced data footprint;
 * offering simpler methods of control for specialized variable fonts.